yoga instructor pay

 • and Gabrielle Bernstein?

-Brett, these people make tons of money as yoga teachers!”
+Brett, these people make tons of money as yoga instructors!”

 He was right.
 These people are multimillionaires!